cybrown/rust-example-1/Readme.md

 # Rust sample api

-Example api project using Rust.
+Example api project using Rust, with warp and sqlx.

 ## File architecture

-    /migrations
-        sql schema to run with diesel-cli

     /domain
         Implementation of the business rules